It’s official! We closed on our new house on Friday and will be moving shortly.

 We work for awhile and trade jobs, then work awhile longer and shift again.
 I can’t guarantee that all the bulbs got planted at the proper depth or that the fertilizer is evenly spread into the soil (and we’re counting on the sprinkler system to do all the watering), but of one thing we are certain: None of those blooms will ever see the light of day apart from God.
 He makes the sun shine, He sends the rain, and He will cause the growth, as well.

 As 1 Corinthians 3:7 says, “It’s not important who does the planting or who does the watering.
 What’s important is that God makes the seed grow.”
-That’s the theme of this week’s coloring page:
+That’s the theme of this week’s free God Makes Seeds Grow coloring page:

 And it is also available in Spanish:

 If you like to color, then come back again next Sunday for a new one.
-Or you can look here to download any of the pages I’ve published in the past.
+Or you can follow this link to download any of the pages I’ve published in the past: Free Christian Coloring Pages.

 If you’d prefer a bound collection, check out my Color the Word series.
 These richly-detailed, Scripture-based coloring books were designed with grown-ups in mind, but can be enjoyed by all ages.
 They’re even available in Spanish!